extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/using_ipfabric.rst

 Using IP Fabric
 ===============

-These workflows can be used with VCS Fabric implementations.
+These workflows can be used with IP Fabric implementations.
 This document provides a summary of what the workflows do - see the :doc:`reference documentation <../workflows>` for specific details on requirements, parameters, return codes and error messages.